 Co-ordinates: 51°27'24.1"N 9°45'23.6"W

 We are extremely grateful to everybody that donated to TOMBOLO.
 We would like to say a huge THANK YOU to everybody who came down and helped, cooked, laughed, ate, climbed fences, took photos, sat around the fire, basked in the September sunlight, and braved the torrential downpour during take down.

 Through this generous support we raised enough to make the project happen and to pay our artists a stipend.
 It is the foundation of what this project will become.

 There were a couple of folk whose generosity really made an impact to what we were able to achieve.
-We would like to show our gratitude by naming them as Patrons of the project.
+We would like to show our special thanks to the following people:

 ELIZA + EVIE WARD